DeedClaim

 Maine Transfer Tax

-Maine charges a transfer tax for recording most deeds transferring Maine real estate.18 Transfer tax must be paid to the register of deeds when recording a deed that is not exempt from the tax.19 The current owner and new owner are each responsible for half the tax amount under Maine law.20
+Maine charges a transfer tax for recording most deeds transferring Maine real estate.18 Transfer tax must be paid to the register of deeds when recording a deed that is not exempt from the tax.19 The current and new owners are each responsible for half the tax amount under Maine law.20

 Transfer Tax Rates